Hyle33ies/CSC1004-Java-Chatroom/resources/readme.md

 To generate multiple users to simulate multi-client chat, you can click on "New User Login" to arouse another login window, you can login with another user. **Don't use** your current user!
 This will cause confusion when chatting (you cannot get yourself while Getting Online Friends).

+*update: The confusion here is solved in the newest version.
+If you have logged in, you'll be banned from logging with the same user!*

 The login window may be hidden behind your Chatroom window.

 Now you should have two users online!